 Simply put, Notion 6 is the best music notation software we tested.
-You can purchase a perpetual license for $150, and it comes with the same features you find in programs that costs $600.
+Although it's among the more expensive music writing software we tested, Notion 6 delivers incredible value for money, offering features that other music notation software options would charge a lot more for.
 Because it has so many tools, the software can be intimidating at first, but it comes with everything you need to create simple and complex arrangements for a variety of instruments.
 Once you finalize your score, you can export it or play it back with instruments from Notion’s virtual instrument library – the best one we found during our testing.
 The program takes up a good amount of hard drive space when you download it and all the available instrument samples, but there is little reason to consider any other notation software.

 We tested how easy each product we compared is to use by first counting the number of steps it took to start notating.
 We also plugged a MIDI keyboard into a laptop and played a simple melody.
 Notion had no problem recognizing our MIDI keyboard as the input device, and it automatically chose the laptop’s soundcard as the proper output device.

 The tool palette sits directly underneath the score editor window and is neatly organized, so our reviewers had no problem notating a simple melody within five minutes of opening the software.
 There was only one program, Sibelius First, that was easier to navigate, but the difference was negligible.